d4n0f/ai-review-analyzer/README.md

 # AI Review Analyzer

-Multi-step AI pipeline for analyzing Hungarian e-commerce reviews — built with Streamlit and Groq (LLaMA 3.3 70B).
+Multi-step AI pipeline for analyzing Hungarian e-commerce reviews, built with Streamlit and Groq (LLaMA 3.3 70B).

 ## What it does